kowainik/relude/README.md

   "foo"
   ```

-* `Foldable1` typeclass that contains generalized interface for folding
+* `Foldable1` type class that contains generalized interface for folding
   non-empty structures like `NonEmpty`.
 * [`StaticMap` and `DynamicMap` type classes](src/Relude/Extra/Map.hs) as a
   general interface for `Map`-like data structures.